-- design, engineering and commissioning activities - workforce training and accreditations
+- design, engineering and commissioning activities - workforce training and accreditations.

-The Program Delegate may also approve other activities.
+The Program Delegate, (who is a senior responsible officer within the department with responsibility for administering the program) may also approve other activities.

-5.3.
+5.2.
 Eligible expenditure

 You can only spend grant funds on eligible expenditure you have incurred on an agreed project as defined in your grant agreement.